lexy-language/lexy-dotnet/README.md

 # lexy-typescript

-Implementation of the [lexy-language](https://github.com/lexy-language/lexy-language) parser and compiler in typescript.
+Implementation of the [lexy-language](https://github.com/lexy-language/lexy-language) parser and compiler in dotnet (c#).
 Check the [lexy-language](https://github.com/lexy-language/lexy-language) or the online [demo](https://lexy-language.github.io/lexy-demo/) to understand the philosophy and use cases of Lexy.